-Mosquitoes antennas are capable of picking up well over 300 chemical odours produced by human skin, one of which is octenol.
-Octenol saturated strips are often used in mosquito traps as an attractive scent.
+Mosquitoes antennas are capable of picking up well over 300 chemical odors produced by human skin, one of which is octenol.
+Octenol saturated strips are often used in mosquito traps making for some of the best mosquito traps.

 Pheromones are a type of semiochemical that mosquitoes are especially attracted to.
 These chemicals have been shown to attract female mosquitoes as they indicate the presence of a good spot to lay eggs.

 Pheromones are often used in mosquito traps as they will naturally attract female mosquitoes who are looking to lay eggs and reproduce.